Skip to main content

 // changes.clock is the high water mark

-const didPut = await database.put({ foo: 'bar' })
+const didPut = await ledger.put({ foo: 'bar' })

-const newChange = await database.changes(changes.clock)
+const newChange = await ledger.changes(changes.clock)

 // newChange.rows will contain only the new change